 Our employees are our most important asset and the key driver of our success.
-With the outbreak of the Covid-19 pandemic the business moved quickly to enable most employees to work from home from the middle of March 2020.
+With the outbreak of the Covid- 19 pandemic the business moved quickly to enable most employees to work from home from the middle of March 2020.
 Remote and Hybrid work continues and is working well.
-Having said that some functions need to have an office presence for the efficient running of the business.
+Having said that, some functions need to have an office presence for the efficient running of the business.
 The availability of Remote and Hybrid working is therefore at the discretion of the relevant department head.
 Management continues to work with the team to ensure a high level of engagement and deliver various supports to improve employees' conditions and develop their careers.

-Key Objectives 2022
+Key Objectives 2023:

-- To continue to support the economy and job creation through our lending activities with microenterprises. - Completion of the Strategy Review. - · Achieve an appropriate balance between growth and risk management. - To actively manage the credit quality of the loan portfolio. - Commence the project to digitally transform our application and back-office processes.
+- To continue to support the economy and job creation through our lending activities with microenterprises. - Deliver on our 2023 Business Plan. - Implementation of our business transformation program. - Achieve an appropriate balance between growth and risk management. - To actively manage the credit quality of the loan portfolio.